vyigity/ProjectBase/README.md

 PB has 3 type of data access:

-* Automatic Connection Management: Using single connection object and while executing a command, connection is opened and closed automatically.
+* Automatic Connection Management: Uses single connection object and while executing a command, connection is opened and closed automatically.
-* Manuel Connection Management: Using single connection object and connection is opened and closed by developer manually.
+* Manuel Connection Management: Uses single connection object and connection is opened and closed by developer manually.
 * Transaction Mode: PB supports PL/SQL type code writing of transactional processes.
 PB creates transactions and manages them automatically.

 PB currently supports Oracle (Managed-Unmanaged Provider), SQL Server databases and OleDb.
 PB supports MySql provider with v2.0.0 and PostgreSQL with v3.0.0.